Abhijith126/FileRenamer/README.md

 This is an initial version of the application tested on few scenarios only.
 Proceed with caution.

 ```
-I am not responsible for lost files, unknown file names, thermonuclear war, or you getting fired because you messed up the file.
+I am not responsible for lost files, unknown file names, thermonuclear war,
+or you getting fired because you messed up the file.
-YOU are choosing to make these modifications, and if you point the finger at me for messing up your files, I will laugh at you.
+YOU are choosing to make these modifications and if you point the finger at me for messing up your files,
+I will laugh at you.
 ```

 ### Contributions